-- A. Rural-5.
+- A. Rural Residential-5.
 The residential density of this zoning district is 1 dwelling unit per 5 acres.
-This zoning district is located along U.S. highways, state routes, designated arterials, and County Major (07) and Minor (08) collectors (see list in Comprehensive Plan). - B. Rural-10.
+This zoning district is comprised of parcels with slopes less than 15%, well served for access by State and County roads, or areas that are already developed or platted with lots five acres in size or smaller. - B. Rural Residential-10.
 The residential density of this zoning district is 1 dwelling unit per 10 acres.
-This zoning district includes parcels with frontage on maintained County roads with adequate access. - C. Rural-20.
+This zoning district includes parcels with slopes over 15%, have access via State or County roads, or areas that can provide a transition to Agricultural or Forest Resource lands. - C. Rural-20.
 The residential density of this zoning district is 1 dwelling unit per 20 acres.
-Adequate access is required for parcels within this zone. - D. Rural-40.
+These areas have steep topography, limited access via State and County roads, or areas that can provide a transition to Natural Resource lands. - D. Rural-40.
 The residential density of this zoning district is 1 dwelling unit per 40 acres.
 This zoning district is beyond the existing all-weather county road system or private access network. - E. Natural Resource Lands-20.
 The residential density of this zoning district is 1 dwelling unit per 20 acres.
-Parcels within this zone must have approved road access and designated as Timber, or Agricultural Lands, or currently in use as a mine. - F. Natural Resource Lands-40.
+Parcels within this zone must have approved road access and designated as Timber, or Agricultural Lands, or currently in use as a mine and participate in a tax exemption program. - F. Natural Resource Lands-40.
 The residential density of this zoning district is 1 dwelling unit per 40 acres.
-Parcels within this zone have no road access and must be designated as Timber, or Agricultural Lands, or currently in use as a mine. - G. Public Lands.
-The lands within this zone must be publicly owned and all proposed development activities and uses are subject to the provisions of this Title and the requirements of the responsible public agency(s). - H. Tribal Lands.
-The lands within this zone are under the jurisdiction of the Kalispel Tribe and all proposed development activities and uses are subject to approval by the Kalispel Tribe. - 1.
-Please consult with the Kalispel Tribe to verify the location and boundaries of property under their jurisdiction.
+Parcels within this zone have no road access and must be designated as Timber, or Agricultural Lands, or currently in use as a mine and participate in a tax exemption program. - G. Industrial Lands These lands are well suited for industrial uses due to their historic uses, proximity to transportation systems, or, are served (or can be served) by adequate utilities to support an industrial use.